 Email us to sign up to receive e-Prairie Arts.

-NDCA announces artist’s works on exhibit at the Capitol
+NDCA announces North Dakota artist’s works on exhibit at the Capitol

-New Native American Hall of Honor celebrates honorees
+Honorees Selected for Native American Hall of Honor

 EVENT AND EXHIBIT CALENDAR, ARTS OPPORTUNITIES